-If you’re planning a trip abroad, it can pay to be prepared and taking travel money can mean you’re covered for almost any situation.
+If you’re planning a trip abroad, it can pay to be prepared.
+Taking travel money can mean you’re covered for almost any situation.

 But before you exchange money, it’s important to make sure you’ve got your head around how it works.
-This includes avoiding airport exchanges counters and how to sell any unused travel money.
+This includes avoiding airport exchange counters and knowing how to sell any unused travel money.

 What is an exchange rate?